 Participants in this certificate need a high-speed internet connection, a computer or device that can shoot digital videos with reasonable quality, and access to Adobe Flash software.
 The eCornell course delivery system provides the ability to record and upload videos, so you won't need special video software.

 - Analyze and define the purpose of a message

 - Evaluate the intended audience and its needs

 How It Works

 Who Should Enroll

-This course is intended for mid- to upper-level managers, high potentials, and senior leaders.
-Learners may come from every continent and from a diverse range of organizations, including for profits large and small, NGOs, and governmental agencies.
+- Learners may come from every continent and from a diverse range of organizations, including for profits large and small, NGOs, and governmental agencies

-Additional audiences include any level of manager or individual contributor with over three years experience needing to pitch or present to others, formally and informally, in a professional setting.
+- Manager or individual contributor with over three years experience needing to pitch or present to others, formally and informally, in a professional setting